 - I have considered searching for a better job in the past month.

-- I would highly recommend working at this company to others.
+- I highly recommend working at this company.

 - My manager helps me learn and grow.